-- Long-Term Effectiveness and Permanence The assessment of alternatives against this criterion evaluates the long-term effectiveness of alternatives in maintaining protection of human health and the environment after response objectives have been met. - Reduction of Toxicity Mobility and Volume through Treatment The assessment against this criterion evaluates the anticipated performance of the specific treatment technologies an alternate may employ. - Short-Term Effectiveness The assessment against this criterion examines the effectiveness of alternatives in protecting human health and the environment during the construction and implementation of a remedy until response objectives have been met. - Implementability This assessment evaluates the technical and administrative feasibility of alternatives and the availability of require goods and services. - Cost This assessment evaluates the capital and operation and maintenance cost of each alternative.
+- Long-Term Effectiveness and Permanence The assessment of alternatives against this criterion evaluates the long-term effectiveness of alternatives in maintaining protection of human health and the environment after response objectives have been met. - Reduction of Toxicity Mobility and Volume through Treatment The assessment against this criterion evaluates the anticipated performance of the specific treatment technologies an alternate may employ. - Short-Term Effectiveness The assessment against this criterion examines the effectiveness of alternatives in protecting human health and the environment during the construction and implementation of a remedy until response objectives have been met. - Implementability This assessment evaluates the technical and administrative feasibility of alternatives and the availability of require goods and services. - Cost This assessment evaluates the capital and operation and maintenance (O&M) cost of each alternative.
+For environmental cleanup decision-making, the Army must follow both CERCLA guidance and the DoD Manual 4715.2.
+This relates primarily to budgeting purposes for the Army.
+The DoD Manual outlines the procedures the Army must follow when conducting environmental restoration under the DERP.
+DERP guidance (13.(a)(6)) states, "For long-term maintenance phases that are expected to continue indefinitely, cost-to-complete estimates should include a finite period of 30 years."
+Consequently, remedial alternatives for which the O&M term is expected to exceed 30 years, the Army must limit the O&M term to 30 years per DERP guidance.